ktekinay/JSONItem_MTC/README.md

 - Some error messages will be different within this class than the native class.

-- As of Xojo 2014r21, ToString is is significantly faster in this class than the native version.
+- As of Xojo 2014r21, ToString is significantly faster in this class than the native version.

 ##License